ottobunge/CDKTF-Asset-Management/README.md

 1. **Compilation Time vs Runtime**: When your TypeScript code runs, it's not actually executing infrastructure changes - it's generating a Terraform configuration.
 This means we don't have access to the actual secret values during the TypeScript execution.

 2. **Terraform Function Usage**: Instead of directly accessing values, we use CDKTF's `Fn.lookupNested` and `Fn.jsondecode` functions.
-These get compiled into Terraform function calls that will be evaluated when Terraform actually runs.
+These get compiled into Terraform function calls and attribute accesses that will be evaluated when Terraform actually runs.
 For example:

 ```typescript
 const accessor = (attribute) => Fn.lookupNested(